 Items you will need to complete the online application:

 - Application General Questions

-- Essay: 1 page double spaced: What have you learned from your family member who has served as a police officer, paramedic or firefighter.
-Also share a situation where you demonstrated your leadership abilities and how it impacted others.
+- FAMILY SCHOLARSHIP: What have you learned from your family member who has served as a police officer, paramedic or firefighter.
+Also, share a situation where you demonstrated your leadership abilities and how it impacted others.

 - Electronic Transcript:

 - High School Students: You must enter your guidance officer’s email address into the application at least 5 days prior to the deadline.
 This will allow your guidance officer to add your transcript to the application prior to the deadline.

 - College Students:Must obtain a transcript from the college registrar office and upload as a PDF.Unofficial transcripts are acceptable if they are signed by the registrar’s office.

 - May: Recipients will be notified via email in early May.

 - June 15: Recipients must sign their scholarship agreement and provide college information.CommunityGiving will verify that you are enrolled as a full-time student at the college.(Full-time enrollment is typically 12-16 credits)